weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 His chief work consisted in directing his father's various squads of waiters.
-He met them at the house where Joel was catering, started them off, checked over necessities, looked <span id="calibre_link-117" page-number="69" page-name="Page:There Is Confusion.djvu/75" page-index="75" page-quality="3" title="Page:There_Is_Confusion.djvu/75"></span>after the thousand details which lent to Joel's service the perfection that so justly brought him fame.
+He met them at the house where Joel was catering, started them off, checked over necessities, looked after the thousand details which lent to Joel's service the perfection that so justly brought him fame.
 Maggie often accompanied Philip on these trips.
 Sometimes she went to one house and he to another, and he would call for